Electric Automobiles

 The problem with recycling is it is in many cases, difficult to do, and the cost of the process may be more than the value of the recovered material.

 Another embarrassing problem with the electric automobile, the batteries don’t work in the Winter cold.
 Range is short and batteries will not charge.
 Electric cars are being abandoned on the highways.
 Try to convince these unfortunate motorist that this is due to global warming.
 Also, if the power grid goes down, your vehicle is down with it.
-Best keep a gas powered car as emergency transporation.
+Best keep a gas powered car as emergency transportation.

 Oh, and the charging stations do not dispense free power, you must pay just like putting gasoline in your automobile.
 The politicians are not going to lose their cut (tax).
 Besides, nothing is free, always, somebody has to bare the cost.